PythonDSP/gitguide/doc/source/gitguide/index.rst

 *****************

 In the previous section, we have seen various git-commands.
 In this section, we will use these commands to effectively work in a team.
-We are assuming that, we already have a local copy of existing remote repository with name 'try_to_edit'
+We are assuming that, we already have a local copy of existing remote repository e.g. here the name of repository is 'try_to_edit'

 Pull the master branch